How to Build a Cooking or Recipe app?

 # 7: Food Scanner

 These were Stormotion’s insights on how to make a recipe app.
 We hope this article was interesting and useful.
-Let’s briefly remember key points.
+Let’s briefly remember the key points.

-The must-have features for your application are:
+The must-have features for your application include:

 - Step-by-step cooking instructions.